-- Do report any concerns or incidents of alleged abuse or poor practice through the reporting procedures outlined in the Safeguarding Policy and Procedures - ✓ Do allow children or vulnerable adults to talk about any concerns they may have - Do respect the right to personal privacy of a child or vulnerable person and respect confidentiality of sensitive information - Do avoid unacceptable situations within a relationship of trust, e.g. a sexual, physical or emotionally intimate relationship with beneficiaries of the charity's work, anyone under 18 years of age or vulnerable adult over the age of consent, regardless of the age of consent in the current location.
-Mistaken belief in the age of the child is not a defence - ✓ Do refer to the provisions of the UK Sexual Offences Act 2003 which created a new criminal offence of abuse of "a position of trust".
+- Do report any concerns or incidents of alleged abuse or poor practice through the reporting procedures outlined in the Safeguarding Policy and Procedures - Do allow children or vulnerable adults to talk about any concerns they may have.
+You may need to advise them that depending on what they tell you, you may have to share the information with others to ensure that they are given the correct support - Do respect the right to personal privacy of a child or vulnerable person and respect confidentiality of sensitive information when possible - ✓ Do refer to the provisions of the UK Sexual Offences Act 2003 which created a new criminal offence of abuse of "a position of trust".
 It should be remembered that inappropriate behaviour can also occur over the telephone, email, social media or internet.
-Social media, instant chat and other similar functions should not be used to interact with children or vulnerable adults wherever this can possibly be avoided - ✓ Do make sure where possible that others can clearly observe you in a situation where you are alone with a child or vulnerable adult - ✓ Do ensure access to a telephone for immediate contact to emergency services if required - Do administer minor first aid only in the presence of others and where required refer more serious incidents to the assigned "first aider" unless a delay would be life-threatening - ✓ Do follow recommended adult/child ratios for meetings and activities, taken from NSPCC guidance as set out in the Risk assessment guidance document. - ✓ Do obtain written consent (from parents/guardians where it is necessary) to take photographs or video images of children or vulnerable adults, before these images are taken.
-Please refer to MRF Data Protection Policies for photographs or video images for further details - $\checkmark$ Do avoid car travel alone with a child or vulnerable person - ✓ Do ensure separate sleeping accommodation for children or vulnerable adults (unless necessary, with written parental consent and previously agreed with line manager and Safeguarding Officer that this is for the safety of the child or vulnerable adult) - Don't do things for children or vulnerable adults of an intimate, personal nature that they can do for themselves (for example bathing, dressing or toileting assistance) - × Don't exchange money, employment, goods or services for sex, including sexual favours or other forms of humiliating, degrading or exploitative behaviour.
+Social media, instant chat and other similar functions should not be used to interact with children or vulnerable adults wherever this can possibly be avoided - Do make sure where possible that others can clearly observe you in a situation where you are alone with a child or vulnerable adult - Do ensure access to a telephone for immediate contact to emergency services if required Do administer minor first aid only in the presence of others and where required refer more - serious incidents to the assigned "first aider" unless a delay would be life-threatening Do follow recommended adult/child ratios for meetings and activities, taken from NSPCC guidance as set out in the Risk assessment guidance document. - Do obtain written consent (from parents/guardians where it is necessary) to take photographs or video images of children or vulnerable adults, before these images are taken.
+Please refer to MRF Data Protection Policies for photographs or video images for further details - ✓ Do avoid, when working with a child or vulnerable person, travelling by car alone with them - Do not abuse positions of trust or rank, it is prohibited to have a sexual, physical or emotionally intimate relationship with beneficiaries of the charity's work, including anyone under 18 years of age or vulnerable adults over the age of consent, regardless of the age of consent in the current location.
+Mistaken belief in the age of the child is not a defence - Do ensure that separate sleeping accommodation is arranged when working with children or vulnerable adults (unless necessary, with written parental consent and previously agreed with line manager and Safeguarding Officer that this is for their safety) - × Don't do things for children or vulnerable adults of an intimate, personal nature that they can do for themselves (for example bathing, dressing or toileting assistance) - × Don't exchange money, employment, goods or services for sex, including sexual favours or other forms of humiliating, degrading or exploitative behaviour.
 This prohibition against exchange of money, goods or services for sex means you cannot engage the services of sex workers and doing so would constitute a breach of this Code of Conduct - Don't investigate yourself in suspected cases of abuse, violence or exploitation.
 Instead follow official reporting mechanisms as set out in the Safeguarding Policy and Procedures and Whistleblowing Policy and allow trained individuals to carry out a full investigation

-This is not an exhaustive or exclusive list.
+This is not an exhaustive or exclusive list of examples.
 Staff, partners and other representatives should at all times avoid actions or behaviour which may allow behaviour to be misrepresented or that constitute poor practice or potentially abusive behaviour and should ensure that a culture of openness exists wherein actual or potential breaches of this Code may be challenged.